 dir.
 Craig Highberger

 The full title is Superstar in a Housedress: The Life and Legend of Jackie Curtis and the movie poster explains: “He was a celebrated playwright and poet.
 A pioneer in 1960s experimental film and theater.
 A Warhol superstar.
-He lived and performed…some- times as a man, sometimes as a woman.”
-I don’t know about “celebrated” or “pioneer” but he was very much a gender-bending superstar whose most significant film is Women in Revolt (1971).
+He lived and performed…sometimes as a man, sometimes as a woman.”
+I don’t know about “celebrated” or “pioneer” but he was very much a gender-bending superstar whose most significant film is Women in Revolt (1971) (see Comedy/Drama (M-Z)).
 The lyrics about Jackie in Lou Reed’s “Take a Walk on the Wild Side” refer to speeding and valium and being James Dean for a day.
 The other Warhol superstars mentioned in that song are Holly Woodlawn, Candy Darling, and Joe Dallesandro.
 This low-budget Curtis homage, narrated by Lily Tomlin, is heavy on nostalgia without forgetting the body odor.
-See The Cockettes for a profile of West Coast hippy queens at the time.
-Curtis’s death, btw, is one of the most hilariously tragic stories you’ll ever hear.
+See The Cockettes (Documentary A-L) for a profile of West Coast hippy queens at the time.
+Curtis’s death, by the way, is one of the most hilariously tragic stories you’ll ever hear.

 dir.
 Errol Morris